captnwalker/client-payment-manager/README.md

 ## Purpose of this App

->A client payment management dashboard built in Angular5 with a Google Firestore backend for database and authentication.
+>A client payment management dashboard built in Angular5 utilizing  Google Firestore backend for database and authentication.

 ### Table of Contents